Honey Bourbon Shrimp

 • Sesame seeds.
 Toasted for an optional garnish.

-a bowl of raw shrimp, chopped zucchini and peppers, and bowls of other ingredients to make bourbon shrimp
+A bowl of raw shrimp, chopped zucchini and peppers, and bowls of other ingredients to make bourbon shrimp with text labels.

 Similar to a stir fry, Bourbon Shrimp is an easy dish that comes together in minutes.